Organisation Structure - The Board

 Alun Griffiths joined the PLA on 1 September 2014.
 He worked at WS Atkins plc for over 25 years in a variety of management consulting, business and corporate roles before becoming Group HR Director, joining the board in 2007.
 Alun is a fellow of the Chartered Institute of Personnel and Development.

-Having retired from Atkins in 2014, Alun has a number of non executive director roles with Severfield plc, The Ramboll Group A/S, Anchor Trust and The McLean Group.
-He is also a member of the MOD National Employer Advisory Board.
+Having retired from Atkins in 2014, Alun has a number of non executive director roles with Severfield plc, The Ramboll Group A/S and the Anchor Trust.

 He has worked extensively across the science and engineering sectors to improve gender diversity at all levels up to and including the boardroom.